On August 1st 2018 the European Securities and Markets Authority (ESMA) introduced the so called 50% margin close-out rule.

 What does the 50% margin close-out rule imply?

-When your total account value drops below 50% of your initial invested amount, your worst position will be closed in order to bring your Margin back to over 50%.
-Say that your initial invested Amount is £1,000.
-Now, if your total account value drops to £500, your worst position will be closed so that your Margin can go back to over 50%.
-You can always check your Margin or 'Trading capacity' in your Cash screen.
+When your total account value drops below 50% of the amount you invested initially*, your worst position(s) will be closed in order to bring your Trading Capacity back to at least 50%**.
+Let's say that you initially invested £1,000 - if your total account value drops below £500, your worst position(s) will be closed to make your Trading Capacity go back to the 50% threshold.

-- Close a position yourself
+- close a position yourself

-(Total account value) ÷ (total invested amount)
+(total account value) ÷ (total invested amount)

 The 'total account value' is the value of your entire account.
 You can find this value in the top right corner of the screen.

-The 'total invested amount' is the total sum that you have initially* invested in all current open positions, excluding the Multiplier.
+The 'total invested amount' is the total sum that you initially* invested in all current open positions, excluding the Multiplier.

-To illustrate this with an example: say you deposit £1,000 and invest £400 in Facebook which then drops by 50%.
-At this point, your total account value is £600 (cash) plus £400 (invested amount) minus £200 (your loss).
+Here is an example: let's say that you deposited £1,000 and invested £400 in Facebook, which then drops by 50%.
+At this point, your total account value is £600 (Cash) plus £400 (invested amount) minus £200 (your loss).

 Your Trading Capacity will be: